Kempe's first NHL goal propels Kings past slumping Caps, 4-2

 Oshie put the Caps back ahead early in the second while following up a chance by Marcus Johansson.
 The American's 26th goal matched his career high set last year in his debut season with Washington.

-But Kopitar tied it again with a tip on Jeff Carter's shot during a power play.
-Los Angeles has scored a man-advantage goal in five straight games, and Kopitar is finally heating up on offense after an uncharacteristically quiet season.
+But Kopitar tied it again with a tip on Carter's shot during a power play.

-NOTES: Alex Ovechkin played his 17th consecutive game without an even-strength goal. ...
-Washington F Justin Williams had an assist, giving him points in the last three games he has played against the Kings.
+NOTES: Alex Ovechkin played his 17th consecutive game without an even-strength goal.
+He has one point in eight games. ...
+Williams had an assist, giving him points in the last three games he has played against the Kings.
 The goal-scorer known in LA as ''Mr. Game 7'' won the 2014 Conn Smythe Trophy as the MVP of the Kings' second Stanley Cup championship run. ...
 Grubauer got the start over Braden Holtby after the German backup goalie earned a 38-save shutout in Washington's home game against the Kings earlier this season. ...
 Los Angeles scratched regular D Brayden McNabb and inserted Kevin Gravel.

 UP NEXT